sternsecurity/sPyder/README.md

 ## CSV Format
+The CSV file currently needs to be in same location as this script and is named 'spydershares.csv'.<br>
 The following is the requirement for the CSV, do not include column headers in the CSV.

 remote ip,remote hostname,remote share name<br>